-The most fundamental part of Customer Analytics is Descriptive Analytics.
-With Descriptive Analytics, SaaS and E-Commerce companies can interpret their historical customer data to learn what worked and what hasn’t worked.
+The most fundamental part of customer analytics is descriptive analytics.
+With Descriptive Analytics, SaaS and E-Commerce companies can interpret their historical customer data to learn what worked and what didn't.

 Descriptive Analytics also helps visualize changes in trends to highlight growing parts of the business and how product lines perform across seasons.
 SaaS companies use Product Analytics for their Descriptive Analytics to get in-depth behavioral analysis of their product and across all touchpoints.

 To implement Descriptive Analytics, companies start by collecting behavioral data in an actionable format.